z1z0v1c/pwdmngr/README.md

-# PWDMNGR - Password manager
+# PWDMNGR - A password manager

 ## Description